PhD in philosophy

 Formal qualification as teacher in philosophy and ethical education at secondary and tertiary levels (Finnish law on teacher qualifications, no 452/96 § 1 moment 2)

 Heikki's research areas include Hegel, German idealism, theories of recognition, intersubjectivity, subjectivity, personhood, the human life-form, social ontology, critical social philosophy, and applied philosophy.
-He is best known through his work in the theory of recognition (Anerkennung), including the monograph Anerkennung (De Gruyter 2014), the edited collections Recognition and Social Ontology (Brill 2011) and Recognition and Ambivalence (Columbia University Press 2021), as well as Handbuch Anerkennung (Springer 2021).
-Heikki's next monograph Recognition and the Human Life-form is forthcoming by Routledge in 2022, and he is finishing a co-authored monograph The Social Ontology of Personhood together with Arto Laitinen, Michael Quante, and Italo Testa.
+He is best known through his work on the theme of recognition (Anerkennung), including the monographs Recognition and the Human Life-form: Beyond Identity and Difference (Routledge 2022) and Anerkennung (De Gruyter 2014), as well as the edited collections Recognition and Ambivalence (Columbia University Press 2021), Handbuch Anerkennung (Springer 2021) and Recognition and Social Ontology (Brill 2011).
+Heikki's is currently working on a co-authored monograph The Social Ontology of Personhood together with Arto Laitinen, Michael Quante, and Italo Testa.

 Heikki is founding member of the editorial board of Journal of Social Ontology, as well as a founding member of the International Social Ontology Society and the Australian Hegel Society.